Chris Dier: Career

-Awards and honors
+Accolades

 Dier was selected as the 2020 Louisiana State Teacher of the Year and named a finalist for National Teacher of the Year.
 Dier was the first educator from Louisiana to be selected as a finalist since 1989.
-Dier was also named a 2020 Louisianian of the Year by Louisiana Life Magazine.
-In 2021, Dier was awarded the H. Councill Trenholm Memorial Award by the National Education Association and named the Louisiana History Teacher of the Year by the Gilder Lehrman Institute of American History.
+Dier was also named a 2020 Louisianian of the Year by Louisiana Life Magazine, awarded the 2021 H. Councill Trenholm Memorial Award by the National Education Association, and named the 2021 Louisiana History Teacher of the Year by the Gilder Lehrman Institute of American History.